 Working Distance and Illuminator Size

-Working distance in SMT systems is often constrained by nozzle and feeder geometry.
-The illuminator must fit within the available space around the lens without interfering with pick head motion.
+Working distance in SMT systems is often boxed in by nozzle and feeder geometry.
+The illuminator has to fit the space around the lens without fouling pick head motion.
 Ring lights with inner diameters matched to the lens barrel are preferred.
-For working distances below 30 mm, high-density LED ring lights or miniature spot illuminators provide the correct geometry.
+For working distances below 30 mm, high-density LED ring lights or miniature spot illuminators give the right geometry.

 Uniformity and Stability Over Time

-Illumination uniformity directly affects centroid detection accuracy.
+Illumination uniformity feeds straight into centroid detection accuracy.
 A non-uniform illuminator creates intensity gradients that shift the apparent position of component edges, introducing systematic measurement errors.
 RODER Vision illuminators are designed for high spatial uniformity, with intensity variation across the emission surface verified during production.

-Constant-current LED drivers maintain stable output regardless of supply voltage variation.
-The HTTM thermal management technology developed by RODER minimises LED junction temperature, extending illuminator lifetime and output stability in continuous production environments.
+Constant-current LED drivers hold output steady whatever the supply voltage variation.
+The HTTM thermal management technology developed by RODER keeps LED junction temperature low, extending illuminator lifetime and output stability in continuous production.

 Products and Technologies